andreasabel/inCode/entry/tries-with-recursion-schemes.md

 Actually, writing things out as `mapToGraph` gives us some interesting insight: our function takes a `Map [k] v`, and returns a `Gr (Maybe v) k`.
 Notice that `Trie k v` isn't anywhere in the type signature.
-This means that, to, the external user, `Trie`'s role is completely "internal".
+This means that, to the external user, `Trie`'s role is completely internal.

-In other words, `Trie` itself doesn't seem to matter at all.
+In other words, `Trie` *itself* doesn't seem to matter at all.
 We really want a `Map [k] v -> Graph (Maybe v) k`, and we're just using `Trie` as an *intermediate data structure*.
-We are exploiting its structure to do write our full function, and we don't care about it outside of that.
+We are exploiting its internal structure to write our full function, and we don't care about it outside of that.
 We build it up with `ana` and then immediately tear it down with `cata`, and it is completely invisible to the outside world.

 One neat thing about *recursion-schemes* is that it lets us capture this "the